Commonly Asked Questions

 Do You Offer A Preview Option Before I Make My Purchase?

 Yes.
-You may send me a photo and dimensions of the wall where the artwork is to go.
+You may send me a photo and the dimensions of the wall where the artwork is to go.
 I will insert the properly scaled photo(s).
 Please see my Room Preview page for more details.

 How Much Do Your Prints Cost?